 There would be few teachers around the world who haven’t been advised to ensure that each lesson ends with a plenary.
-The rationale is full proof: inviting students to piece together the learning in the lesson as a means of checking to see if progress has been made.
+The rationale is fool-proof: inviting students to piece together the learning in the lesson as a means of checking to see if progress has been made.
 But there’s a large risk in waiting until the end, because in that great length of time many students may have fallen off the learning path.

-This is why more frequent ‘assessment for learning’ is emerging as a ‘go to’ strategy for effective teachers.
+This is why more frequent ‘assessment for learning’ is emerging as a ‘go-to’ strategy for effective teachers.
 There are of course many ways to check progress whilst students are working, but adding titles not only provides an opportunity to check, but also an opportunity to deepen the learning experience.

 Have We Been Writing Lessons Backwards All Along?

 Observe the example below:

 When I was wandering the room, I asked the student to expand on the learning objective he had written for the task.
 He considered what the activity involved, and it forced him to reflect, and deliberate on its purpose.
 He then added more detail.

 By asking him to consider the purpose of the task, he was then better placed to be able to judge his proficiency in it.
 He could have written the objective down at the beginning of the activity, and checked progress against that, but for me, he deepened his learning by having to process the task in a way that required him to summarize and synthesize it, in order to create a title.